Misaka13514/Esonhugh.github.io/_posts/2020-09-20-DC1-walkthrough-learnning-notes.md

 command is following.

+## use find command level up

 ```
 find . -exec '/bin/sh' \;-quit
 ```
 also explain [it](https://www.explainshell.com/explain?cmd=find+.+-exec+%27%2Fbin%2Fsh%27+%5C%3B-quit)

 ---

+## no direct way but a little twist way

 another way

  we can broswer the file system...